Raw vector

 CVE-2023-40170 is a medium-severity Improper Access Control (CWE-284) vulnerability in Jupyter Jupyter Server.
 Its CVSS base score is 4.6 (Medium).

-Operationally, ranked in the top 27.0% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Browser Session Hijacking (T1185); ranked at the 43th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References